SF-WDI-LABS/tunely-angular/docs/sprint4.md

     .module('tunely', ['ngRoute'])
     .controller('AlbumsIndexController', AlbumsIndexController);
   ```

 1. `ngRoute` allows us to configure client-side routes in our app.
-That is, we can define what we want to happen at every different (front-end) URL within our application.
+We can define what we want to happen at every different (front-end) URL within our application.
 We'll configure these routes using Angular's `.config`, and we usually pass it in a function that's also just called `config`.
-Add in a `.config` line:
+Add in a `.config` line right after you set up the tunely app:

   ```js
   angular